thollander/actions-comment-pull-request/README.md

       const { issue: { number: issue_number }, repo: { owner, repo }  } = context;
       github.issues.createComment({ issue_number, owner, repo, body: 'Hello world ! 👋' });
 ```

-## What is it ?

-A GitHub action that comments with a given message the pull request linked to the pushed branch.
-You can even put dynamic data thanks to [Contexts and expression syntax](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions).

 ## Usage